dante-ev/docker-texlive/README.md

 ## Background

-We decided to base on the official texlive image, because because this ensures recent texlive packages and a working basic build.
+We decided to base on the official texlive image, because this ensures recent texlive packages and a working basic build.
-We extended the image with tools required four our use cases.
+We extended the image with tools required for our use cases.

 ## Alternatives